lithdew/reliable/README.md

 In the case of peer A sending packets to B, with B not sending any packets at all to A, B will send an empty packet for every 32 packets received from A so that A will be aware that B has acknowledged its packets.

-More explicitly, a counter (lui), is maintained representing the last consecutive packet sequence number that we have received whose acknowledgement we have told to our peer about.
+More explicitly, a counter (lui) is maintained representing the last consecutive packet sequence number that we have received whose acknowledgement we have told to our peer about.

 For example, if (lui) is 0, and we have sent acknowledgements for packets whose sequence numbers are 2, 3, 4, and 6, and we have then acknowledged packet sequence number 1, then lui would be 4.